Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 A layout can either be for a Control on a Device (for example, `Stick`), or for a Device itself (that is, anything based on [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html)).

-The Input System only loads layouts when needed - usually, when creating a new Device.
-You can manually load a layout using [`InputSystem.LoadLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_LoadLayout_System_String_).
-This returns an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instance which contains the final, fully merged (that is, containing any information inherited from base layouts and/or affected by layout overrides) structure of the layout.
+The Input System only loads layouts when they are needed (usually, when creating a new Device).
+To manually load a layout, you can use [`InputSystem.LoadLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_LoadLayout_System_String_).
+This returns an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instance, which contains the final, fully merged (that is, containing any information inherited from base layouts and/or affected by layout overrides) structure of the layout.

 You can register new layouts through [`InputSystem.RegisterLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterLayout_System_String_System_String_System_Nullable_UnityEngine_InputSystem_Layouts_InputDeviceMatcher__).